MiladAraji/Netflix-using-Python/README.md

-Sample Project for Analyzing Netflix data using pandas,numpy,seabort and matplot
+Sample Project for Analyzing Netflix data using pandas,numpy,seaborn and matplot